FURRY WORKERS

 Life Comes From… Nowhere?

 For centuries, people believed that living organisms could arise spontaneously from non-living matter.
-This led to very weird beliefs like the seasonal generation of mice and other pests from river mud, fleas from dust, and even fully formed geese from barnacles!
-However, Louis Pasteur's experiments in the 19th century definitively debunked this erroneous notion, proving that life only arises from preexisting life.
+This gave rise to some strange ideas—like mice and other pests being generated seasonally from river mud, fleas emerging from dust, and even fully formed geese sprouting from barnacles!
+However, Louis Pasteur’s experiments in the 19th century definitively debunked this erroneous notion, proving that life arises only from preexisting life.

 2